Rumpunzel/rpg-thingy/rules/assets.md

 Some assets are so well crafted for their purpose that they are considered masterpieces.
 These assets have a masterpiece rating in addition to their quality rating, which grants them additional benefits.

 If an asset's quality rating is **3** or greater, it is considered a masterpiece, and it has a masterpiece rating as described in the table below.
 You may use a masterpiece asset to gain minimum effort equal to its quality rating, just like you would a normal asset.
 In addition, you may use a masterpiece asset to gain minimum effort equal to its masterpiece rating instead without degrading the asset's quality rating.

+When you use a masterpiece asset for minimum effort, add additional dice equal to its masterpiece rating to your roll.
+Contrary to trait, if you use multiple masterpiece assets on a single tests, you gain dice for each one.

+Increasing a masterpiece's quality rating might also increase its masterpiece rating while degrading its quality rating might also degrade its masterpiece rating or result in the asset losing it entirely.
+This is also true if for effects like, for example, [Off-Label Usage](#off-label-usage).

 | Quality Rating | Masterpiece Rating |
 |:--------------:|:------------------:|